folio-org/okapi/doc/guide.md

 Okapi is supposed to be used together with a proper authorization module, which in turn will depend on authentication and permission management and all that.
 Here in this small example we only have Okapi's own test-auth-module to play with.
-It is just about sufficient to demonstrate how an authenticated request would look like.
+It is just about sufficient to demonstrate what an authenticated request would look like.

 As before, the first thing we create is a ModuleDescriptor: